In a Nutshell -- The Sequential Parameter Optimization Toolbox: Algorithm Tuning and SMBO

-Now, we are able to take a look at the results from the tuning procedure.
-Output from the \SPOT run, which is stored in the list \texttt{resRf}, has the following structure. \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}
+We are able to take a look at the results from the tuning procedure.
+Output from the \texttt{SPOT} run, which is stored in the list \texttt{resRf}, has the following structure: